mtumilowicz/scrum-notes/README.md

 ### Daily Scrum
 * time-boxed: <= 15 min
+    * it does not change with the length of a Sprint
 * is a key inspect and adapt meeting
 * internal meeting for the Development Team
     * Development Team is responsible for conducting the Daily Scrum